110782829/moomoo-chatgpt-trader/README.md

 - SIM execution uses `db/trader.db` by default (auto-created).
 Strategy/automation storage uses `data/trader.db`.
 - To enable GPT Autopilot set `PLANNER_PROVIDER=gpt` and `OPENAI_API_KEY`.
 - If the GPT call fails, planner can fall back to a stub.
 Set `PLANNER_FALLBACK_STUB=0` to surface the error instead.
 - Execution mode switches to `moomoo` upon connect or session restore and reverts to `sim` on disconnect.
+No automatic fallback to `sim` when in `moomoo` mode.
 - Account card fetches equity, cash, and buying power when a broker link is active, even without the execution container.
 - Account assets query falls back to get_accinfo if accinfo_query is missing and logs errors.
 - Account assets sums per-currency rows and adds unsettled cash when present.
 - Broker returns best-effort figures; totals can still differ from paper-trade app.
-- Market data source is selectable (Moomoo or Yahoo Finance) with no automatic fallback.
+- Market data source defaults to Yahoo Finance and can switch to Moomoo without automatic fallback.
 - Yahoo Finance fetches at least five days of intraday bars to avoid empty data on market closures.
 - Quote context starts on connect to enable basic quote subscriptions.